|

 courage, and achieved decided success…these

-mental fights…inspires the rebels
+experimental fights…inspires the rebels

 with indescribable horror, and bids fair to